Revised: September 10, 2019

 - Proof of citizenship for the child.
 You can use your child’s birth certificate or their expired passport for this, as long as it’s in good condition.

 - Proof of your relationship to the child.
 For this, you can use a birth certificate with both parents’ names, a Report of Birth Abroad with both parents’ names, adoption decree with both parents’ names, or a court order establishing custody or guardianship.
+If you don’t have a copy of your child’s birth certificate, you can visit the US Government’s vital documents website for instructions on how to obtain one in your state.

 - Proof of identity for both parents.